Toni-SM/skrl/docs/source/intro/installation.rst

         AttributeError: 'Adam' object has no attribute '_warned_capturable_if_run_uncaptured'

-2. When using OmniIsaacGymEnvs in Isaac Sim 2022.2.1 (Python 3.7) and earlier
+2. When training/evaluating using JAX in Python 3.7 (e.g. OmniIsaacGymEnvs on Isaac Sim 2022.2.1 and earlier).

     .. code-block:: text